atk4/core/docs/factory.rst

     $this->icon = Factory::factory([Icon::class, 'book'], $this->icon);

-This will use class icon and first argument 'book' as default, but would use exitsing seed version if it was specified.
+This will use class icon and first argument 'book' as default, but would use existing seed version if it was specified.
 Also it will preserve the object value of an icon.

 Factory Defaults